San Miguel Church (Manila): History

-San Miguel Church was first built in stone in 1603 by the Jesuits in Paco, Manila (formerly known as Dilao).
+San Miguel Church was first built in stone in 1603 by the Jesuits in Paco, Manila (formerly Dilao).
 In the 17th and early 18th centuries, the number of Japanese expatriates in that area grew, and they established a community.
-In 1611, the Jesuits and Filipino Catholics accommodated Japanese Christian refugees from persecution by the Tokugawa Shogunate.
+In 1611, the Jesuits and Filipino Catholics accommodated Japanese Christian refugees fleeing persecution by the Tokugawa Shogunate.

 The church was damaged in the 1645 Luzon earthquake, and during the British occupation of Manila that was part of the Seven Years' War.
 It was rebuilt in 1913 on its present site through the generous assistance of Doña Margarita Róxas de Ayala.

-The church served as the pro-cathedral of the Archdiocese of Manila while Manila Cathedral was being rebuilt from 1946 to 1958 following the city's destruction in World War II.
+The church served as pro-cathedral of the Archdiocese of Manila as Manila Cathedral was being rebuilt from 1946 to 1958, following the city's destruction in World War II.
 It was elevated to the rank of national shrine in 1986.
 The church generally follows European Baroque architecture and features twin bell towers.
+Above the porte-cochère of the west face is a small, cement statue of Our Lady of Mount Carmel enthroned upon clouds.
+Both the nave and the sanctuary (including the apse) are presently decorated with starry ceilings.